Audio Mastering FAQ

 -

 Audio mastering is the final step in the music creation process.
-It takes place after your final mixes are done, and just before the release and distribution of the musical work.

-Mastering should ideally be performed on any musical work being released to the public, as the differences in quality between a final mix and a finished master recording can be significant.
+The differences in quality between a final mix and a finished master recording can be significant.

 -